1 – People

 These are just a few of the issues to consider when approaching the planning process.
 Proper planning and implementation of an effective estate plan ensures that your family knows what your wishes are, and stops them from having to guess what you want or would have done during these difficult times.

-Let'f face it, these issues are hard to talk about and most of us would rather avoid them altogether if we can.
+Let’s face it, these issues are hard to talk about and most of us would rather avoid them altogether if we can.
 But is that really fair to your loved ones?
-When you are ready to schedule a consultation, please call us or complete the Request a Complimentary Consultation form and we will give you a call to schedule an appointment.
+When you are ready to schedule a consultation, please call us or fill out the form on this page and we will give you a call to schedule an appointment.